 The top of Phuket Monkey Hill doesn’t offer amazing views on Phuket, but here and there between the bushes you still can see some nice bird view.

-Interesting fact: if you park your car at the top, which is almost the only place past certain point, your car remote might not open your doors anymore!
+Interesting fact: if you park your car at the top, which is almost the only place passed certain point, your car remote might not open your doors anymore!
 Looks like the powerful signal from the antennas interferes too much.
 I don’t want to know what it does to my brain.

-Another nice point to see monkey in their happy little life is even easier to find: drive to Koh Sirey, which is this not so well known island on the east of Phuket Town.
+Another nice point to see monkey in their happy little life is even easier to find: drive to Koh Sirey, which is this not so well-known island on the east of Phuket Town.
 Just before reaching the island, the municipality was kind enough to place a dozen of cute green little signs on each side of the road.
 Parking is easy and monkeys are all around.
 Enjoy!